-The Your Wealth Lecture Series is a new series to the 2012-13 academic year at Northern Michigan University.
-As speakers present, their information and video links to their presentations will be posted here.
+As Your Wealth Lecture Series speakers present, their profile information and the video links to their lecture will be posted here.

 Suzanna de Baca is vice president of client acquisition, retirement and wealth strategies at Ameriprise Financial, Inc. She has 20 years of experience in the financial services industry.
 In her 6 p.m.
 Thursday, March 21 presentation in Mead Auditorium, she will be discussing how women can take control of their finances, as well as giving advice on how to make informed financial decisions.
 Other topics she will be speaking about are how to gain control over your financial situation and protecting the people and things you love.

 Prior to joining Ameriprise, de Baca served as an advisor to high net worth individuals and families and held senior-level positions in sales management and business development at several asset management firms, including Bank of America’s Private Bank and Morgan Stanley’s Private Wealth Group.

 De Baca appears frequently on national television and radio, providing commentary on retirement, financial management and consumer finance.
 She is regularly quoted in national news and consumer publications including The New York Times, The Wall Street Journal and USA Today.
 In addition, she is a regular contributor to industry and consumer business publications, including a weekly family finance column for Time.com.
 She is also a business book reviewer for Publishers Weekly.